LSEG-API-Samples/Example.RDP.Python.ESGGraphPlot/README.md

 ### Compare ESG Score for multiple universe

-The next step, I'm interested in comparing the value of a number of Woman Manager and CO2 Emission Total used by a top tech company such as Microsoft, IBM, Facebook, Google/Alphabet, and Amazon.
+For the new scenario, I'm interested in comparing the value of a number of Woman Manager and CO2 Emission Total used by a top tech company such as Microsoft, IBM, Facebook, Google/Alphabet, and Amazon.

 Based on the details from EDP Swagger page,  we can get the data using basic score endpoint and we just need to pass a list of RIC for each company as a universe parameters.
 Below are a snippet of codes to demonstrate the API usage.